jedinym/sqc-text/main.typ

 can be created.

 #figure(
-  caption: "Diagram of the producer consumer pattern.
+  caption: "Diagram of the Producer Consumer pattern.
 Producers produce new data in parallel and consumers consume and process data in parallel.", image("img/producer_consumer.svg"),
 ) <figure-producer-consumer>